Psk-Ita/react-tools/tasks/README.md

     `ICONS_SOURCE_DIR` -> source fodler containing images (outside /src)

 #### What is the "pro" using this module?

-my idea was to have a kind of "image-factory" that depending on the input-key, it automatically renders a different image:

-- it also generates a test, for each entry of the enum
+- performances: browser does not require any external images at runtime, all channels could be dedicated to api
+- security: no images will be published, no-one else could stolen you images

+#### cons
+- build size increase
+    - consider to assetize only icons and other small images
+    - always prefer svg when possible

 ##### pre-requisites

-- fs, path, glob and prettier required (as dev-pedendencies)
+- fs, path, glob and prettier (as dev-pedendencies)
 - COMPONENTS_DIR folder should be created before running the script

 #### sample images